 Source: Adapted from Notteboom, T. and J-P Rodrigue (2005) “Port Regionalization: Towards a New Phase in Port Development”, Maritime Policy and Management, Vol. 32, No. 3, pp. 297-313.

-Corridor development enhances the clustering of logistics sites both at its nodes and along the main axis (phase 1).
-Logistics poles exert a location pull on logistics sites by combining an intermodal orientation with cluster advantages underlined by conventional location theories (growth pole theory).
-Logistics companies are attracted by the same location factors such as market proximity and the availability of intermodal transport and support facilities (phase 2).
-The geographical agglomeration of logistics companies creates economies of scale and scope, making a location more attractive and further promoting the agglomeration of related activities (phase 3).
-Geographical differences in labor and land costs, the availability of land, the level of congestion, the location relative to markets, labor productivity, and government policy are among the many factors determining agglomeration within logistics sites.
+- Phase 3.
+The geographical agglomeration of logistics activities creates economies of scale and scope, making a location more attractive and further promoting the agglomeration of related activities.
+Geographical differences in labor and land costs, land availability, congestion level, location relative to markets, labor productivity, and government policy are among the many factors determining agglomeration within logistics sites.

 The process is dynamic as the imbalanced development of inland terminals, and corridors may move bottlenecks from the load center ports to corridors and inland centers.
 Given this constraint, logistics service providers might consider relocating their logistics sites from saturated areas to new locations.
 Spatial relocation patterns may change the relative importance and internal spatial configuration of logistics poles.